My Teenage Daughter Has No Real Friends. What Can I Do To Help?

 You may also need to address any fears she might have about initiating an invitation to hang out beyond school hours.
 Talk through different strategies she could use to address whatever anxiety she might have.

-If she continues to have trouble making friends at school, you might consider putting your heads together to sign up for an activity outside of school which she is passionate about, whether it’s horseback riding, art lessons or a camp.
-This might provide her with an opportunity to connect and engage with her peers (from school or from a different school) and feel good about those interactions.
-If nothing else, you are helping encourage her in spending time doing something she loves, which will fill her up and help her feel confident in ways which friendships might not.
+If she is still having trouble making friends in high school, you might consider putting your heads together to sign up for an activity outside of school which she is passionate about.
+This might provide her with an opportunity to connect and engage with similar minded peers.
+If nothing else, you are helping encourage her in spending time doing something she loves, which will help her confidence.

-If her friendship “temperature” remains low, or if anxiety or sadness over her friendships interfere with school or family life, you may want to consider enlisting the aid of a teen life coach, a counselor at school or a therapist to provide her with extra support around her friendships and social skills.
+If her anxiety or sadness over her friendships interfere with school or family life there are options.
+You may want to consider enlisting the aid of a teen life coach, a counselor at school or a therapist.
+This would provide her with extra support around her friendships and improving social skills.